- ABOUT US

 - OUR PROGRAMS

 Meet Our Team

 Kristin Williams has served as the Executive Director of the St. Charles City-County Library Foundation since August 2008.
-In her 5 years of service she has grown the board from six members to seventeen members, created and implemented an Annual Campaign, a Capital Campaign, and a Planned Giving Society, raising just over $750,000 in new commitments and new funds for the Library Foundation.
+In that time she has grown the board from six members to seventeen members, created and implemented an Annual Campaign, a Capital Campaign, and a Planned Giving Society, raising just over $750,000 in new commitments and new funds for the Library Foundation.
 Additionally, she has increased Special Events revenue from $10,000 to over $28,000.

 As a member of the St. Louis Chapter of Association of Fundraising Professionals (AFP) Board of Directors, ethical standards are extremely important to her and have been infused throughout the Library Foundation and its operations.
 Kristin’s background of thirteen years with the YMCA in four different associations has provided a solid foundation of community engagement, capacity building and financial development.
 She has successfully transferred those skills to the St. Charles City-County Library Foundation and Library District.